ibtesam5d/spellbook-generator/README.md

 current: allow users to add/remove spells to/from their spellbook

+- remove characters like ' from spellbook url name
 - allow users to edit their spellbook's details
 - allow users to add a custom image for their spellbook
 - allow users to assign a color to their spellbooks